onordberg/multispectral-super-resolution/README.md

     - [X] NIQE: There are some indications in discussion threads that the scikit-video implementation is buggy so to be able to trust this implementation a comparison with the matlab implementation is needed.
 If there are deviations the Matlab implementation seem more trustworthy.
     - [X] PI (a simple average function of Ma and NIQE)
 - [X] Implement all abstract methods of my `Esrgan` model class

-### Work in progress
-- [ ] Create a simple cloud/sea tile classificator.
+- [X] Create a "good enough" cloud/sea tile classificator.
 After some preliminary training runs I have identified that it is troublesome that almost 50% of all tiles are sea or clouds only.
 I think the simplest, cleanest way to counter this is to create a neural net cloud/sea detector and undersample those tiles significantly when generating tiles from the satellite images.
-I hypothesize that not much labeled data is needed for the classificator to generalize well.
+I hypothesize that not much labeled data is needed for the classifier to generalize well.
 Alternatively I could have manually drawn a polygon that include the sea area in the images, but this would also eliminate ships and would not help with clouds.
+  - Status:
-  - Status: 2500 tiles in various sizes generated and labeled.
-EfficientNet model trained with data augmentation achieving validation accuracy of approx (0.90, 0.95).
-Remaining: Integrate in tile generator.
+   - 2500 tiles in various sizes generated and labeled.
+   - Configured EfficientNet-B0 classifier 224x224 model with data augmentation (flip, rotation, flip, contrast) and tuned it with hyperparameters:
+    - Adam learning rate: 0.001, 0.0005, 0.0001
+    - resizing method: nearest neighbor, bilinear, bicubic
+    - band-configuration: pan, ms, pan+ms
+  - Findings:
+   - validation accuracy converges around 0.95
+   - pan only configuration performs significantly better (possibly because of significant upsampling needed for ms bands)
+   - all learning rates seem to converge, albeit some unstability with 0.001 and 0.0001 converges slowly, favoring the middle alternativ 0.0005
+   - all resizing methods produce quite similary results, however bilinear performs slightly better and is a good speed/quality compromise
+  - Conclusion:
+   - EfficientNet-B0, 224x224x1 (pan), data augmentation (flip, rotation, flip, contrast), Adam learning rate 0.0005, bilinear resizing, validation accuracry approx 0.95
+   - Set prediction cutoff to 0.95 when generating tiles.
+Above 0.95 results in 0.9 chance of tile being discarded, ensuring some tiles with only sea and clouds, but not that many
-- [ ] Do a study of how tile sizes affect NIQE and Ma metrics.
+- [X] Do a study of how tile sizes affect NIQE and Ma metrics.
 Hypothesis: Too small tile sizes are not good.
 This could probably be an appendix in the thesis if it shows something interesting.
+Conclusion: 512x512 is a good compromise when validating with NIQE and Ma.
+This is large enough to giver reasonable results, and still small enough to not take too much time and require too much GPU memory.
+It is also probably slightly favorable that 512 is a multiple of 128 (the size of training tiles), however this has not been studied.
+- [X] Redesign of tile generator to handle expected number of tiles per square meter as configuration metric instead of fixed number of tiles.
+This is a much more meaningful number.
+- [X] Several improvements on the tile input pipeline (class with instance variables instead of a series of functions with global variables... ugly -> less ugly)

+### Work in progress
+- [ ] Refactoring all code into Python modules with Jupyter Notebooks designed to do the actual experiments
+ - Status: This took way longer than initially planned, but lots of smaller issues have been identified and fixed.
+Hopefully I get a return on my investment when running the experiments.
+Currently collecting callbacks into a `logger.py` module.
 - [ ] Calculate `Ma`, `NIQE` and `PI` on a smaller proportion of the validation set (due to performance reasons)

 ### Next
 - [ ] In the loss function: Integrate feature extraction from VGG-19 model trained on satellite images as alternative to VGG-19 model trained on ImageNet
   - [BigEarthNet](https://gitlab.tubit.tu-berlin.de/rsim/bigearthnet-19-models) looked promising, but will likely not work very well due to input being the 13 bands of the Sentinel-2 sensor.
 Mine should either be input of panchromatic or RGB since I am comparing with my SR generated panchromatic.
-- [ ] Implement evaluation metric LPIPS (NN-based image quality metric) in TensorFlow
+  - Update: If I have the time I will do this as an experiment, but it is not on the top of the priority list
 - [ ] Implement network interpolation between the PSNR-pretrained model and the GAN trained model as done in the ESRGAN paper